Ana Fernández / SEO

 4. Threats.

-Strengths and weaknesses are internal business factors, things that are under the organization's control.
-Opportunities and threats are external factors, market conditions, competition, or the environment that the business does not control but can anticipate and respond to.
+Strengths and weaknesses are internal factors of the business, things under the organization's control.
+Opportunities and threats are external factors—market conditions, competition, or the environment—that the business does not control but can anticipate and respond to.

-The value of the SWOT is not only in filling in the quadrants, but in crossing them.
-The most useful question isn't “what are our strengths?” but “how can we use our strengths to seize this opportunity?” or “how does this strength protect us against this threat?”
-That intersection is where analysis becomes actionable.
+The value of the SWOT lies not just in filling in the quadrants, but in crossing them.
+The most useful question is not "what are our strengths?" but "how can we use our strengths to take advantage of this opportunity?" or "how does this strength protect us against this threat?".
+That intersection is where the analysis becomes actionable.

 BCG Matrix

-The BCG matrix, developed by the Boston Consulting Group in the 1970s, was designed to help large companies manage their product portfolios or business units.
-It organizes products into four categories based on two dimensions: the market growth rate and the relative market share.
+The BCG matrix (developed by Boston Consulting Group in the 1970s) was designed to help large companies manage their product portfolio or business units.
+It organizes products into four categories based on two dimensions: market growth rate and relative market share.

-• The products with a high share in high-growth markets are stars: they generate income but also require investment to sustain growth.
+• Products with high share in high-growth markets are stars: they generate revenue but also require investment to sustain growth.

-• Products with a high share in low-growth markets are Dairy cows: they generate cash with little investment and finance the rest of the portfolio.
+• Products with high share in low-growth markets are cash cows: they generate cash with little investment and fund the rest of the portfolio.

-• Products with low participation in high-growth markets are Questions: they have potential but require clear decisions about whether to invest to turn them into stars or to discontinue them.
+• Products with low share in high-growth markets are question marks: they have potential but require clear decisions on whether to invest to turn them into stars or discontinue them.

-• Products with low participation in low-growth markets are dogs: generally candidates to be removed from the portfolio.
+• Products with low share in low-growth markets are dogs: generally candidates to be removed from the portfolio.

-For marketing teams, the BCG matrix is useful for deciding how to distribute the budget between products or lines of business based on their strategic position.
+For marketing teams, the BCG matrix is useful for deciding how to distribute the budget between products or business lines according to their strategic position.

-The Ansoff matrix organizes the growth options of a business into four strategies according to two dimensions: if the product is new or existing, and if the market is new or existing.
+The Ansoff matrix organizes business growth options into four strategies based on two dimensions: whether the product is new or existing, and whether the market is new or existing.

-• La market penetration involves selling more of today's products to current markets.
-It's the lowest risk strategy.
+• Market penetration involves selling more of current products to current markets.
+This is the lowest-risk strategy.

-• El product development involves launching new products to existing markets.
+• Product development involves launching new products into existing markets.

-• El market development involves taking current products to new markets, whether geographical or new segments.
+• Market development involves bringing current products to new markets, whether geographic or new segments.

-• La diversification involves launching new products to new markets, and it is the most risky strategy.
+• Diversification involves launching new products into new markets and is the highest-risk strategy.

-This matrix is especially useful at times of strategic planning when the team needs to evaluate where to grow and at what level of risk it is willing to operate.
+This matrix is especially useful during strategic planning when the team needs to evaluate where to grow and what level of risk they are willing to operate with.

-If you want to learn more about how SEO for ecommerce works in 2026, visit This article.
+If you want to dive deeper into how SEO for ecommerce works this 2026, visit this article.

 The Eisenhower matrix, also called the urgent-important matrix, organizes tasks according to two dimensions: urgency and importance.
 The result is four quadrants that indicate what to do first, what to schedule, what to delegate, and what to eliminate.

-In marketing, this matrix is useful for managing team time and for prioritizing initiatives when there are more projects than execution capacity.
-The most common trap is to confuse what is urgent with what is important.
+In marketing, this matrix is useful for team time management and for prioritizing initiatives when there are more projects than execution capacity.
+The most common trap is confusing the urgent with the important.

 Many urgent tasks are not strategically important, and many important tasks, such as building long-term assets, have no apparent urgency and are postponed indefinitely.